-Human remains found near spot where SUV plunged off cliff
+Human remains found near spot where Washington family’s SUV plunged off cliff

 - Fact check: President Trump has made 3,001 false or misleading claims so far

-Five bodies were found March 26 but three of their children were not immediately recovered.
+Five bodies were found March 26 but two girls and a boy were not immediately recovered.

-A female body was found in April but has not been identified.
+A female body was found in the surf in April but has not been identified.

+The FBI placed a boy and a girl on its missing persons list but investigators said they have no evidence indicating the two children are still alive and officials continue to search the ocean and nearby beaches.

+Last month, officials said Jennifer Hart was drunk when she drove her large family off a cliff and her wife and several children had large amounts of a drug in their systems that can cause drowsiness.